Data-driven nonlinear output regulation via data-enforced incremental passivity: Incremental passivation via state- feedback

-This section first briefly reviews incremental passivity and then presents, respectively, model-based and data-driven conditions that characterize a static state feedback controller that renders the nonlinear system \eqref{system:NL} incrementally passive with respect to the regulation error $e$ and a virtual input $v$.
+This section first briefly reviews incremental passivity and then respectively presents model-based and data-driven conditions that characterize a static state-feedback controller that renders the nonlinear system \eqref{system:NL} incrementally passive with respect to the regulation error $e$ and a virtual input $v$.
 The results of this section address how to enforce incremental passivity via data-driven feedback and lay the foundation for solving the proposed data-driven output regulation problem.